bmolgano/bmolgano.github.io/dataprep_eda.md

 For this project, two primary datasets were gathered to support the goal of forecasting mental health service demand based on projected population growth in Colorado:

+# Additional Datasets will be added to this research.
+A data request has been submitted to Center for Improving Value in Healthcare for the "Colorado All Payer Claims Database (CO APDC).
+CIVHC is the administrator of Colorado All Payer Claims Database (CO APCD), the state’s most comprehensive health care claims database representing the majority of covered lives and payers.
+The CO APCD includes the percentage of the population represented in each county and information on race and ethnicity data, behavioral health services, dental code volume, and vision claims.

 1. **Colorado Population Projections Dataset**
    - Source: [Colorado Information Marketplace](https://data.colorado.gov/Demographics/Population-Projections-in-Colorado/q5vp-adf3/about_data)
    - Download Format: CSV